techmccat/st25r39/examples/README.md

 ## Examples

-### init.rs
+### select_nfca.rs

-Starts the ST25 oscillator, measures the voltage on the VDD rail and configures the regulator accordingly
+Starts the ST25 oscillator, measures the voltage on the VDD rail and configures the regulator accordingly, then polls for ISO 14443A tags and tries to initialize them

 ### tuning.rs